-'Islamic Finance Deal of the Year' - North America' for Bank ABC's role as JLM & Bookrunner in US\$600
+'Islamic Finance Deal of the Year' - North America' for Bank ABC's role as JLM & Bookrunner in US\$600 million corporate Sukuk transaction for Air Lease Corp. -Euromoney Islamic

 RISK MANAGEMENT

 This document comprises of the Group's (as defined below) capital and risk management disclosures as at 31 December 2024 and for the year then ended.